Main page content

 A state employee with an amateur radio station license issued by the Federal Communications Commission may be granted leave not to exceed ten days each fiscal year to participate in specialized disaster relief services without a deduction in salary or loss of personal paid leave with manager and governor’s approval.
 The number of amateur radio operators eligible for this type of leave may not exceed 350 state employees at any one time during a fiscal year.
 The Texas Division of Emergency Management is responsible for coordinating the establishment and maintenance of the list of employees eligible for this leave.

 Commissioned peace officers injured in the course of duty may be entitled to paid injury leave without a deduction in salary.
+The maximum amount of leave available for all injuries occurring at one time is one year.
+Refer to UTS 185 Injury Leave for Peace Officers for details.

 An employee who is a reserve law enforcement officer as defined by Texas Occupations Code, Section 1701.001, is entitled to paid leave not to exceed five working days each fiscal biennium to attend training required by Texas Occupations Code, Section 1701.351.